 All workshops run either Friday through Monday, or Friday through Tuesday from 10 a.m. to 5:30 p.m.

 • Essentials of Thai Bodywork: Layers and Lines

 September 7th - 11th, 2018

 Physical therapy focuses on the basics of Thai massage as they have never been taught before.
 Students learn a sequence that can be adapted for individual needs and includes beginning understanding of Thai anatomy as applied to bodywork.
 Theory focus also teaches the history and spirituality of Thai medicine.
 This course is designed for those who are brand new to Thai massage as well as for those who have been practicing or even teaching it for decades and is not a repeat of other foundational courses.
 This workshop includes 2 hours of ethics and communication training utilizing Buddha Dharma and traditional Thai ethics for healing arts practitioners (all relevant to a modern day practice and applicable toward Oregon CE requirements).

 October 5th - 9th, 2018

 Physical therapy focus brings the bodywork to the next level with Thai deep tissue and passive stretching techniques taught in an adaptive sequence that can be tailored to individual needs.
-Medical theory focus is on Thai element theory and expansion of understanding of Thai anatomy and physiology.
+Focus is on the tissue layer of the body with a treatment oriented approach.

 • Tools!
 Of Thai Bodywork